 Current Board Members

-Chair, Joanne King
+Treasurer, Joanne King

 Joanne is an accountant and has been actively involved in the community for many years.
 Her involvement has included health care organizations and anything her children were involved with.
 Joanne is married to Mark Huggard and they have four adult children.
 BIAWE is important to Joanne as she has a family member with an acquired brain injury.